manuzrpEd/CurrencyConverter-Django/README.md

 ```
 will make sure that we have the latest software `pip` to install libraries and we will have Django installed.

-Now we are in a position to start our Django application.
+Now we are in a position to start our Django project.
+Execute the command `django-admin.exe startproject currency_converter .` to start the Djago project.
+An app in Django is a subcomponent of the Django project.
+To start our currency app, execute `python manage.py startapp converter`.

+At this point, we have created all files and directories needed for our project/application.
+Using a Code editor, we can modify the files to addapt our project/app to our needs.